mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [arbitrary functions](#arbitrary-functions).*

-Differential Evolution is an evolutionary optimzation algorithm which selects best candidates based on their fitness scores and creates new generation by mutation and crossover of population.
+Differential Evolution is an evolutionary optimization algorithm which selects best candidates based on their fitness scores and creates new generation by mutation and crossover of population.

 #### Constructors